 - 1/2 cup half and half

-In a medium stock pot, bring 2 1/4 cups chicken broth to a boil.
+- In a medium stock pot, bring 3 cups chicken broth to a boil.
 Add wild rice, and reduce heat to a fast simmer (medium low heat).
 Place lid on tightly and cook until rice is el dente, or approximately 45-50 minutes (or possibly a few extra minutes).
+Check towards the end to make sure there is enough broth and that the pan doesn't burn.
+You may need to add just a bit more broth.
 Fluff with a fork.

-Then add flour and stir for 3 minutes, to fully incorporate the flour.
-Add chicken broth, milk, and half and half - and bring to a boil.
+- Then add flour and stir for 3 minutes, to fully incorporate the flour.
+Add approximately 8 cups chicken broth and bring to a boil.
 Reduce heat to a simmer and stir until thickened, approximately 15-20 minutes.

-Add cooked wild rice to the soup, and let simmer for another 10-15 minutes.
+- Add cooked wild rice to the soup, along with the milk and the half and half, and let simmer for another 10-15 minutes.